mainsail-crew/docs/setup-guide/docker.md

 ```

 ## Configuration for the Docker image
 By default the image will connect to `localhost:7125`.
 If Moonraker is not running on that address, you can configure Mainsail to behave differently using a config file.
-You can easily mount this file in your container.
+You can mount this file in your container.

 First make sure that you have a `config.json` file configured.
 This is a `json` file that can look like this: